Last Updated November 19, 2020

 Amendments to This Privacy Statement

 If you have questions or concerns about this Privacy Statement or our handling of your personal data, please contact us at [email protected].
 To submit a Data Subject Access Request, please use our online form.
+You may also make this request by calling us toll-free at 1-888-563-9240.
 We will do our best to answer your questions and address your concerns.
 We will not discriminate against you for exercising any of your rights as a data subject.
 If you are still not satisfied, you may lodge a complaint with your national data protection supervisory authority.
 The European Data Protection Board authorities can be found here.
 The Office of the Privacy Commissioner of Canada can be found here.